sergi/sergimansilla.com/source/about/index.md

 ### My Path
 Over the years I’ve wandered through many corners of the industry:
 - Building and scaling the Edge Impulse platform as it grew into a community of 250,000 people doing incredible things with tiny devices.
-- Leading teams at Glovo tackle real-world problems at large scale.
+- Leading teams at Glovo tackle real-world, high-volume problems at large scale.
-- Working at Mozilla on Firefox OS, where I learned how much care and hope goes into open-source projects.
+- Working at Mozilla on Firefox OS, where I learned how much care and hope goes into large-scale open-source projects.
 - Designing systems at Telenor Digital.
 - Earlier, helping build Cloud9 IDE and leading the interface framework team at TomTom.
 - Co-founding **JustPeace Labs**, a non-profit focused on ethial technology.